Gabriel0110/Voice_Assistant/README.md

 # Voice_Assistant
 Speech Recognition Assistant for my computer

+** IMPORTANT: Be sure to have required libraries installed, or else it will not work. **

 1) Run program on any Python IDE
 2) Speak into microphone saying, "Hey Jarvis"
 3) Jarvis should respond back saying, "How can I help you"?